ory/docs/docs/kratos/debug/troubleshooting.md

 ### Do have plans to support automatic user migration scenarios?

-> E.g. configure a callback to the legacy system when you can't find the
+> For example configure a callback to the legacy system when you can't find the
 > corresponding user, and store the identity on successful legacy system
 > response.